WSU-kduncan/ceg3120-cicd-samanthabarnum/README-CD.md

     - Confirmed through the Actions tab that the workflow triggered on the tag push.
     - Saw in the workflow logs that it successfully build the docker image and pushed all the correct tags (`latest`, `1`, `1.1`, `1.1.1`) to DH.

-    - Confirmed through the Actions tab that the workflow triggered on the tag push.
-    - Saw in the workflow logs that it successfully build the docker image and pushed all the correct tags (`latest`, `1`, `1.1`, `1.1.1`) to DH.

 6. Checked DH to confirm the newest images appeared with the correct tags.